-We recently created a dataset of 8,500 Grade School Math problems in collaboration with OpenAI’s Reinforcement Learning team.
+We recently created a dataset of 8,500 Grade School Math problems for OpenAI’s Reinforcement Learning team.
 The goal: to train language models like GPT-3 to solve natural language math problems and measure their reasoning ability.

 Dataset creation is a critical piece of AI, but it’s surprisingly underappreciated – ask most researchers, and they’ll have never inspected their datasets themselves!
 But how can you trust what you’re building when your inputs are junk?
 This is a real problem: for example, over 30% of Google’s GoEmotions dataset of Reddit comments is mislabeled…

 At Surge AI, we care deeply about data, and we want everyone to share that same love.
 So we’re starting a “how we built it” series on dataset creation, starting with a deep dive into GSM8K.